skriptishot/skriptishot/README.md

 - CodeIsHot#5135

 **LANGUAGES**
-- ypeScript, Python, Java, Lua
+- Typescript, Java, Python and Lua

 **Current Project(s)**
 - Miner's Haven (from Roblox) in Minecraft (hosted on Minehut)